 Brittle deformation features in the fault zone suggest a seismogenic history for the fault.
 However, relative smoothness of the longitudinal profiles of channels crossing the fault reveal that mass movement controls slope topography and the most recent fault rupture is obscured by surficial deposits.
 Stratigraphic relations and a previously dated boulder fan exposure age demonstrate that recent movement on the TLF occurred in the last 200 ky.
 The large displacement on the fault (as great as 1,000 m) indicates that the fault was extremely active for a protracted period fault and is therefore an older structure along the boundary of the Transition Zone.
 Based on active extension patterns of the Great Basin, the fault may have initiated in the Late Miocene in response to Mid-Cenozoic stresses.

 Bartram, Hanna C., "The Geometry, Kinematics, and History of the Thousand Lake Fault System, Central Utah" (2014).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 102.